Follow These Critical Steps to Resolve Ankle Sprains

 Finally, encourage your patients to start walking “normal” as soon as possible.
 As evidence-based chiropractors, we need to return patients to their normal gait as soon as tolerable.
 Patients with foot and ankle pain will often favor a supinated gait to unload the soft tissues of the foot and arch in favor of their bony architecture on the lateral foot.
 The lateral column of the foot affords stability but at the expense of a very inefficient gait.
 Over an extended period, these patients may develop a Tailor’s bunion, i.e., 5th metatarsal head bursitis.
 However, in the case of ankle sprains, a rapid increase in activity may overload the metatarsal fast enough to cause a Jones Fracture.
 Return to normal gait will minimize these compensations.

 This data illustrates how simple exercises and patient education can significantly affect our ability to thrive in an outcomes-based reimbursement world.
-Check out the ChiroUp Condition Reference on Inversion Ankle sprains to review a complete, up-to-date best practice recipe.
+Check out the ChiroUp Condition Reference on Inversion Ankle Sprains to review a complete, up-to-date best practice recipe.

 If you’re not yet a subscriber, click here to start your free trial today, then practice with confidence, knowing that your patients have the best possible collective advice and rehab, fully customizable to your preferences.